Feasibility Study

 Charter Document

-Planning activities began with the City of Homer in April 2023, starting with drafting a Charter Document at a joint public work session with the Homer City Council and Port and Harbor Advisory Commission.
-The document outlines a shared vision, goals, objectives, and success factors for the City’s involvement in the Homer Harbor Expansion project.
-View the Charter Document which was adopted by Resolution at the Homer City Council’s June 12, 2023, meeting.
+Study planning activities began with the City of Homer in the spring of 2023, including the draft of a Charter Document at a joint public work session with the Homer City Council and Port and Harbor Advisory Commission.
+The document outlines a shared vision, goals, objectives, and success factors for the City’s involvement in the Homer Harbor Expansion study.
+View the Charter Document, which was adopted by Resolution at the Homer City Council’s June 12, 2023, meeting.